Turin Metropolitan Railway Service

 The Turin Metropolitan Railway Service (Servizio Ferroviario Metropolitano), simply known as SFM, is a commuter rail system serving the metropolitan area of Turin, Italy.
-The system comprises 8 lines operated by Gruppo Torinese Trasporti and Trenitalia, serving 93 stations.
+The system comprises 6 lines operated by Trenitalia, serving 93 stations.

 The core of the system is the passante ferroviario, a tunnel running 8 km through the city from north to south at a maximum depth of 18 meters.
 The tunnel allows passengers to travel from Torino Stura station to Torino Lingotto station in 15 minutes.